Preserve family history before records disappear.

 Built for family history research

-- Track distant relatives across all 50 states
+- Continuous monitoring across all 50 states

-- Private and respectful monitoring
+- Private, respectful monitoring for sensitive lines

 Sarah M.